-The shutdown function GciUserActionShutdown is defined by the GCIUSER_ACTION_SHUTDOWN_DEF macro.
-GciUserActionShutdown is called when the user action library is unloaded.
+The shutdown function GciUserActionShutdown should also be defined.
+This function is called when the user action library is unloaded.
 It is provided so the user action library can clean up any system resources it has allocated.
 Do not make GemBuilder C calls from this function, because the session may no longer exist.
-In fact, GciUserActionShutdown can be left empty.
+GciUserActionShutdown can be left empty.
 Example 4.2 shows a shutdown definition that does nothing but report that it has been called.

 '''

 #include "gciuser.hf"

-GCIUSER_ACTION_SHUTDOWN_DEF()
+GciUserActionShutdown(void)

 {

 / Nothing needs to be done. /

 fprintf(stderr, "GciUserActionShutdown called.\n");

 }

 '''